Plaid Pantry: Oregon Bottle Bill politics

+The current CEO Jonathan Polonsky said in 2025 "There’s nothing sexy about taking back other people’s bottles and cans" and he commented that Plaid Pantry only continue to accept bottles because they're obligated to do so by law.
+Polonsky expressed enthusiasm for a proposed change to the Oregon Bottle Bill which allows stores to stop acceptance at 6PM or 8PM.

 Alcohol sales

 In the late 1990s, Plaid Pantry failed 30-40% of spot checks conducted by the OLCC to determine if the company was selling alcohol or tobacco to minors; by March 2000, they became the first retailer recognized by the OLCC as a "responsible vendor", a milestone reached due to changes to the company's training and its credit card validation system, which were updated to simplify a clerk's ability to ascertain whether a customer was of legal age.